Who is the information for? What is its aim?

 TWICE PER WEEK | WEEKS |

-Then stop and switch to:
+Then stop the above dose regime, and switch to:

 - Once a week for one month